Oyo Oyo State, Nigeria Travel Guide

 Often light, consisting of pap (ogi or akamu, a fermented corn pudding) with akara (bean cakes) or bread.

-This often serves as the main meal of the day, typically consumed mid-day.
+This often serves as the most important meal, typically consumed mid-day.

 Similar to lunch, or sometimes a lighter meal.
 Food is usually available throughout the day from various vendors and eateries, accommodating different eating schedules.